 He immediately thereafter commenced pupillage at Bank House Chambers in Sheffield, before moving to Victoria Chambers in Birmingham.
 He remained there until 2003, practising in all areas, in particular Crime and Family.

-Oliver has a varied and extensive defence practice, predominantly centred around Wolverhampton, Birmingham, Stafford and court centres in the West Midlands.
+His practice is predominantly centred around Wolverhampton, Birmingham, Stafford and court centres in the West Midlands.
 However, he has often undertaken work in Shrewsbury, Worcester, Stoke-on-Trent, Warwick, Leicester, Derby and Nottingham.

-He has been instructed as both sole and led defence Counsel in cases including murder, attempted murder, serious and historic sexual abuse, group violence, drug importation and large scale conspiracies to rob and burgle.
+He has been instructed as both sole and led defence counsel in cases including murder, attempted murder, serious and historic sexual abuse, group violence, drug importation and large scale conspiracies to rob and burgle.

 Oliver has dealt with a significant number of cases involving a wide variety of expert evidence, including cell site analysis, DNA, facial and body mapping, forensic pathology, road accident reconstruction and fire damage.